nd2020/Dronology-Community-Documentation/README.md

 ## Installation Methods

 There are three ways to install Dronology.

+* The [Quick Installation Guide](#quick-installation-guide) is well suited for those who want convenience and don't mind the defaults.
+* The [Custom Installation Guide](#custom-installation-guide) is appropriate for people who want to specify some of the installation details while leveraging our scripts to automate much of the procedure.
-The quick installation method is best for those who want convenience and don't mind the default settings.
-The custom installation method is best for people who want to specify where Dronology gets installed but who also want some automation.
-Finally, our manual installation guides are best for those who want to dig into the details as they walk you through every step so you can see exactly what's going on.
+* The [Manual Installation Guide](#manual-installation-guide) is best for those who want to dig into the details as it walks you through every step so you can see exactly what's going on.

 > Note: the quick and custom methods use setup scripts that automate the manual installation instructions.